BlackTrax Integration Setup

 Disguise Project Setup

-It is important that your visualizer is setup to resemble the real world environment as closely as possible to avoid any issues that may occur when calibrating.
-Follow these steps to setup your project within :
+Section titled “Disguise Project Setup”Your visualiser must be set up to resemble the real world environment as closely as possible to avoid any issues that may occur when calibrating.
+Follow these steps to set up your project in Designer.

 -